department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/standard-claims.md

 </div>
 </div>

-## What evidence will VA take responsibility for gathering when I file a standard disability claim?
+## What evidence will VA gather when I file a standard disability claim?

 **With your permission, we’ll get related records from:**
 - Any federal agency (including the military)